-The Group has adopted what it believes to be a conservative

-and proactive approach to capital management and this is reflected in the overall strength of its capital position.
-The CET1 ratio (on an internationally harmonised basis) has increased by over 54% since the beginning of the global financial crisis in June 2007.
+The Group has adopted a conservative and proactive approach to capital management and this is reflected in the overall strength of its capital position.
+The CET1 ratio (on an internationally harmonised basis) has increased by over 54% since the Global Financial Crisis (June 2007).